Improvements to the Stochastic Series Expansion method for the $JQ_2$ model with a magnetic field: Modified version of SSE method for the model with magnetic field

-We then put the magnetic field term $h_q(S_i^z+S_j^z+S_k^z+S_l^z)$ into the diagonal part of $Q_2$ operator: $Q^{(11)}_{ijkl}$.
+We then put the magnetic field term $h_q(S_i^z+S_j^z+S_k^z+S_l^z)$ into the diagonal part of the $Q_2$ operator: $Q^{(11)}_{ijkl}$.
 The diagonal part now is written as \be Q^{(11)}_{ijkl}=H^{(1)}_{ij}H^{(1)}_{kl}+h_q(S_i^z+S_j^z+S_k^z+S_l^z)\nonumber \ee

-In order to make all matrix elements (vertices weight) not negative for the diagonal part of $Q$ operators, we also need add a constant as that in traditional SSE method ("J-SSE") for the diagonal part of $J$ operators.
+In order to make all matrix elements (vertices weight) not negative for the diagonal part of the $Q$ operators, we also need to add a constant as that in the traditional SSE method (``J-SSE") for the diagonal part of the $J$ operators.
 The constant we choose in this paper is $2h_q$ for every $Q$ bond and of course this constant is also not unique.
 People can choose another constant and the principle of derivation is the same.
-Finally the diagonal part of $Q_2$ operators is written as \be Q^{(11)}_{ijkl}=H^{(1)}_{ij}H^{(1)}_{kl}+h_q(2+S_i^z+S_j^z+S_k^z+S_l^z)\nonumber \ee
+The constant $2h_q$ chosen here corresponds to $\epsilon=0$ for the ``J-SSE" method.
+In this paper, we choose $\epsilon=0$ for the ``J-SSE" method and ``JQ-SSE" method in order to focus on the efficiency difference when combining the magnetic fields with different types of operators.
+Finally the diagonal part of the $Q_2$ operators is written as \be Q^{(11)}_{ijkl}=H^{(1)}_{ij}H^{(1)}_{kl}+h_q(2+S_i^z+S_j^z+S_k^z+S_l^z)\nonumber \ee